Hundreds of heavy hearts gathered in Fernie this weekend to say goodbye to the men they lost in last month’s tragedy.

 Smith-Myles, Lloyd’s older sister, recited memories of how her brother’s many interests started at a very young age.

-She talked about as he continued to grow older so would his list of activities: parachuting, scuba-diving, rock climbing and yes life-saving.
+As her brother continued to grow older, Smith-Myyles says so would his list of activities: parachuting, scuba-diving, rock climbing and yes life-saving.

-You just never knew what he was going to do next.
+You just never knew what he was going to do next she recalls.

-With Lloyd, it was always an epic adventure followed by an epic story.
+With Lloyd, it was always an epic adventure followed by an epic story according to the older sibling.

 Admitting Sunday was a very difficult day as it mark the end of a chapter, Smith-Myles did reveal the family has been taken aback by all they’ve discovered about their brother and son over the past couple weeks.

-Lloyd didn’t do it for accolades or recognition, he did it to better himself.
+She says Lloyd was constantly evolving and had so many different facets to him but didn’t do it for accolades or recognition, he did it just to be a better person.

 Smith-Myles told those in attendance, her brother still had so many more goals he wanted to achieve such as learning a second language, becoming the CEO of his own company and achieving rock-hard abs.